-No provision for Hong Kong profits tax has been made as the Group had no assessable profits arising in Hong Kong during the year (2020: Nil).
+No provision for Hong Kong profits tax has been made as the Group had no assessable profits arising in Hong Kong during the year (2021: Nil).

-According to the Announcement of the State Administration of Taxation on Issues Relating to Implementation of Inclusive Income Tax Relief Policy for Small Low-profit Enterprises, a lower corporate income tax ("CIT") rate is applicable to small scale enterprises with low profitability that meet certain conditions, pursuant to which, (i) the first RMB1,000,000 of assessable profits (the "1st Assessable Profits") of these subsidiaries is effective taxable at 2.5% (i.e. 20% CIT rate on 12.5% of the 1st Assessable Profits) (2020: 5% (i.e. 20% CIT rate on 25% of the 1st Assessable Profits) is taxable at 10% (i.e. 20% CIT rate on the 50% of the Remaining Assessable Profits).
+According to the Announcement of the State Administration of Taxation on Issues Relating to Implementation of Inclusive Income Tax Relief Policy for Small Low-profit Enterprises, a lower corporate income tax ("CIT") rate is applicable to small scale enterprises with low profitability that meet certain conditions, pursuant to which, (i) the first RMB1,000,000 of assessable profits (the "1st Assessable Profits") of these subsidiaries is effective taxable at 2.5% (i.e. 20% CIT rate on 12.5% of the 1st Assessable Profits) (2021: 2.5% (i.e. 20% CIT rate on 12.5% of the 1st Assessable Profits not over RMB3,000,000 (the "Remaining Assessable Profits") is taxable at 5% (i.e. 20% CIT rate on the 25% of the Remaining Assessable Profits) (2021: 10% (i.e. 20% CIT rate on the 50% of the Remaining Assessable Profits).
 Certain of the Company's subsidiaries have been designated as a small-scale enterprise.

-Under the Corporate Income Tax Law, the CIT for other companies in the Group is calculated at a rate of 25% (2020: 25%) on the Group's estimated assessable profits for the year ended 31 December 2021.
+Under the Corporate Income Tax Law, the CIT for other companies in the Group is calculated at a rate of 25% (2021: 25%) on the Group's estimated assessable profits for the year ended 31 December 2022.

-The effective tax rate of the Group is 8% for the year ended 31 December 2021 (year ended 31 December 2020: 27 %).
-It is mainly due to the utilisation of certain tax loss brought forward from prior periods to offset the assessable profits generated during the year.
+Tax credit of the Group was provided at 20% for the year ended 31 December 2022 (effective tax rate for the year ended 31 December 2021: 8%).
+It was mainly due to the utilisation of certain tax loss brought forward from prior periods to offset the assessable profits generated during the year and discharge of deferred tax liabilities and recognise of deferred tax assets.